jamisonderek/flipper-zero-tutorials/subghz/apps/genie-recorder/.flipcorg/gallery/README.md

 - 4 bytes: Reserved for future use.
 - 4 bytes x 65536: The dynamic part of the code (0x00000000 if no code has been received)

-The file can be found in the `SD Card\apps_data\genie` folder on your Flipper Zero.
+The file can be found in the "SD Card\apps_data\genie" folder on your Flipper Zero.
 The name of the file will match the ending 8 characters of the fix code.